leafo/moonscript/docs/reference.md

 `moonc` can write to standard out by passing the `-p` flag.

-Combined with `linotify` on linux, the `-w` flag can be used to watch all files that match the given search path for changes, and then compile them only when required.
+The `-w` flag can be used to enable watch mode. `moonc` will stay running, and watch for changes to the input files.
+If any of them change then they will be compiled automatically.

 A full list of flags can be seen by passing the `-h` or `--help` flag.

 # License (MIT)

     Copyright (C) 2011 by Leaf Corcoran

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

     The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

     THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE